Derby Blackfriars: Artifacts

 Human remains and floor tiles were found in the area around The Friary House, thought to come from the former friary burial ground.

 Hauntings

-The area formerly occupied by the friary is thought by some to be haunted.The building known as The Friary, built on the site of the friary buildings, is the location of several sightings of monks dressed in black (Dominican Friars wore black), including sightings of a headless monk.
-The Friary is also a stopping point on several local ghost walks, with the ghosts of monks most frequently reported in its cellars, which are thought to incorporate part of the original friary buildings.
+The area formerly occupied by the priory is believed by some to be haunted.The building known as The Friary, built on the site of the priory buildings, is the location of several sightings of monks dressed in black (Dominican Friars wore black), including sightings of a headless monk.
+The Friary is also a stopping point on several local ghost walks, with the ghosts of monks most frequently reported in its cellars, which are thought to incorporate part of the original priory buildings.